neojxuan/PhishIntention/README.md

 print('Did dynamic analysis find a CRP ?', successful)
 ```

-Or in terminal, type
+Or run in terminal to test a list of sites
 ```
-python run.py --folder <folder you want to test> --results <where you want to save the results e.g. test.txt> --repeat <whether running it iteratively (when the folder is growing)>
+python run.py --folder <folder you want to test e.g. phishintention/datasets/test_sites> --results <where you want to save the results e.g. test.txt> --repeat <whether running it iteratively (when the folder is growing)>
 ```

 <!--## Use it as a repository